phamcongthuy/challenge/_live/los-angeles-conservation-corps.md

   The Corps collects tons of food waste per week from dozens of supermarkets, convenience stores, and restaurants.
 Edible food is distributed by MEND to help feed 30,000 people in need per month in the San Fernando Valley.
-Inedible foodstuffs go to Kroger's anaerobic digester in Compton for conversion to renewable biogas or to LA Compost for use in community gardens.
+Inedible foodstuffs go to Kroger’s anaerobic digester in Compton for conversion to renewable biogas or to LA Compost for use in community gardens.
 Nothing goes to landfill.